ArianAzg/Automatic-Venous-Gas-Emboli-Classification-in-Audio-Doppler-Ultrasound-with-Deep-Neural-Networks/README.md

 Requirements
 ------------

 The code is written in Python 3.9 and uses Keras and TensorFlow.
-Recent versions of TensorFlow, sklearn, networkx, numpy, and scipy are required.
 All the required packages can be installed using the following command:

     $ pip install -r requirements.txt